mccarthy17mark/mccarthy17mark.github.io/_tutorials/limitTechniques.md

 This rationalization technique is not limited to square roots, as cube roots have a similar formula.
 There are other tricks which can extend the lifetime of this technique, but it is ultimately limited in usefulness.

-There is a more powerful technique known as l'Hopital's Rule which has fewer restrictions that can also deal with these problems.
-However l'Hopital's Rule requires the usage of the derivative, and the derivative's definition requires us to resolve limits involving $\frac{0}{0}$, so at least while defining the derivative we ought to use techniques like this.
+There is a more powerful technique known as l'H&#244;pital's Rule which has fewer restrictions that can also deal with these problems.
+However l'H&#244;pital's Rule requires the usage of the derivative, and the derivative's definition requires us to resolve limits involving $\frac{0}{0}$, so at least while defining the derivative we ought to use techniques like this.

 ### Ratios at Infinity